What's your top 10 Games of the Year

 all were on sc's special save for nyy-tex.
 OSU-UM and USC-UCLA joint no.3, g-mason no.2, rose bowl no. 1.

-Steelers-Colts goes to the top of my list, but I'm biased as heck.
+Steelers-Colts goes to the top of my list, but I'm biased as hell.
 Twenty years from now, I'm sure I will still remember a heck of a lot more about that game than I will about the Super Bowl victory that followed it.

 Mostly it sticks with me because this is the kind of game Cowher's Steelers have made a history of losing, playing well enough to win and finding a way to blow it.
 The fumble by Bettis, the only one he had all season, could have been right up there with the grounder through Bill Buckner's legs as one of the most haunting mistakes in sports in the last 25 years.